 All new cookies are deleted after you close all incognito windows that you’ve opened.
 Changes made to your Google Chrome bookmarks and general settings while in incognito mode are always saved.

-You can enable Chrome Incognito window by clicking on the wrench icon on the browser toolbar.
+You can enable the Chrome Incognito window by clicking on the wrench icon on the browser toolbar.
 Select New incognito window.

 A new window will open with the icon in the corner.
 You can continue browsing as normal in the other window.